sweetat-xfers/eda-test/README.md

 We will share the voting on the comparison of the above on the following characteristics:

 1. Agility
-  1.1 Ability to add new workflows, new business product offerings
+    1. Ability to add new workflows
+    2. New business product offerings
 2. Scalability
-  2.1 1,000 txns per second
+    1. 1,000 txns per second
 3. Appropriate Coupling
-  3.1 Domain objects do not depend on classes from a different domain 3.2 Agility improved by very loose coupling
+    1. Domain objects do not depend on classes from a different domain
+    2. Agility improved by very loose coupling
 4. Maintainability
-  4.1 Developers know how to read the code quickly
+    1. Developers know how to read the code quickly
 5. Reliability
-  5.1 Shutdown of infrastructure components do not render business service failure 5.2 Recovery from failure (ambiguous target)
+    1. Shutdown of infrastructure components do not render business service failure
+    2. Recovery from failure (ambiguous target)
+6. Performance
+    1. Events should complete within specific time

 ### Workflow